saucelabs/sauce-docs/docs/test-fairy/integrations/splunk.md

 5. After clicking **Next**, on the Input Settings page, set the **Host** using the **Segment in path**.
 Use the directory segment which contains the `session.log` file.
    <img src={useBaseUrl('/img/test-fairy/integrations/splunk/splunk-6.png')} alt="set the host"/>

-   It will help you search and create queries based on a specific session.
+   It helps you search and create queries based on a specific session.

 6. Create a query where the `host=<session id>` to see logs related to a given session.
    <img src={useBaseUrl('/img/test-fairy/integrations/splunk/splunk-7.png')} alt="query"/>